Trisomy: Terminology

 Trisomies are sometimes characterised as "autosomal trisomies" (trisomies of the non-sex chromosomes) and "sex-chromosome trisomies."
 Autosomal trisomies are described by referencing the specific chromosome that has an extra copy.
 Thus, for example, the presence of an extra chromosome 21, which is found in Down syndrome, is called trisomy 21.

 Human trisomy

-Trisomies can occur with any chromosome, but often result in miscarriage, rather than live birth.
-For example, Trisomy 16 is the most common trisomy in human pregnancies, occurring in more than 1% of pregnancies; only those pregnancies in which some normal cells occur in addition to the trisomic cells, or mosaic trisomy 16, survive.
-This condition, however, usually results in spontaneous miscarriage in the first trimester.
+Trisomies can occur with any chromosome, but often result in spontaneous abortion (miscarriage) rather than live birth.
+For example, Trisomy 16 is most common in human pregnancies, occurring in more than 1%, but the only surviving embryos are those having some normal cells in addition to the trisomic cells (mosaic trisomy 16).
+Furthermore, even these embryos usually suffer miscarriage in the first trimester.

-The most common types of autosomal trisomy that survive to birth in humans are:
+The most common types of human autosomal (non-sex chromosome) trisomy that survive to birth are: